qgises/qgis-es/content/authors/luigi-pirelli/_index.md

 ---
 # Display name
-name: QGIS España
+name: Luigi Pirelli

 # Username (this should match the folder name)
 authors:
-- admin
+- luigi-pirelli

 # Is this the primary user of the site?
 superuser: true